 We are offering exclusive pricing for our Butala Vineyard Estate Cabernet Sauvignon to members of the Butala Estate Club.
-In purchasing 6 bottles of the 2012 vintage, members will receive this wine at $98 per bottle instead of the regular price of $145 per bottle, and are guaranteed an allocation of 6 bottles of the acclaimed 2013 vintage (rated 93 points by Robert Parker) in a beautiful wooden display box and at the same discounted rate.
-This club is limited to 300 members for the first year, and members will have exclusive access to subsequent vintages of this beautiful Castello di Amorosa Estate Cabernet Sauvignon.
+In purchasing 6 bottles of the 2014 vintage, members will receive this wine at $98 per bottle instead of the regular price of $145 per bottle, and are guaranteed allocations of 6 bottles of subsequent vintages, each in a beautiful wooden display box and at the same discounted rate.
+This club is limited to 300 members.

 The 2012 Butala Cabernet Sauvignon is inky violet in color and has ripe, black cherry aroma with soft, supple tannins.

 This 12-acre Castello Estate vineyard is located in the new Napa Valley AVA of Coombsville, just east of the town of Napa, in an area with very rocky, red volcanic soils and steep hillside slopes.
 It was planted in 1989 to several rootstocks and clonal selections of Cabernet Sauvignon, with one small block of Merlot.
 These 25-year-old vines produce a small crop of highly concentrated fruit.

 An estate-bottled wine is made entirely from grapes owned by the winery, and the wine is made entirely on the winery's property—it doesn't ever leave the property during fermentation, aging, or bottling.
 The winery and vineyards don't have to be contiguous, but they have to be located in the same appellation.
 In the U.S., the "estate" term has been expanded to include not only vineyards owned by a wine label, but also ones that are managed or controlled by the winery, even if they're actually owned by someone else.